rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 # Inequality

-!!! quote "Under a Bitcoin Standard, wealth will be too concentrated."

 While there is a lot of bad faith criticisms about inequality and Bitcoin, this is an area that deserves